Considering Judaism

 Essentially, if the Israelites kept God's commandments, God would preserve them and see that they stayed in a land that God had promised to them.
 And if they failed to keep the laws, God gave them no promise of protection and would eject them from the land.

 Archeology has given strong support to the Jewish history as seen in the Jewish Bible (the Christian Old Testament).
-As one example, the Bible talks about a people which were otherwise unknown.
-For many years these Hittites were doubted to have been real.
+Ancient Jewish artifacts are found everywhere in Israel.
+Ancient places mentioned in the Bible are found in Israel and its area.
+An ancient people mentioned in the Bible, the Hittites were doubted to have been real.
 Then, extensive archeological discoveries validated their existence and substantial civilization.
-This and other similar evidences give credence to the general biblical history and the teachings as truthful.
+Evidences like this give credence to the general biblical history and the teachings as truthful.

 As biblical history shows, the Jews did not keep God's laws.
 So they were exiled to Babylon and the Jewish nation collapsed.
 Some of the exiles returned some generations later and restored their religious systems.
 This return had been foretold by prophets.
 However, this restored remnant did not remain indefinitely in the land.
 Jerusalem was sacked by the Romans in 70 AD, and Jews in the area dwindled.
 Arguably after this, the promises of God for the Jewish people were completed and had no renewal.